indieopensource/open-dev-time-block/terms.md

 ### <a id="Whole_Agreement"></a>Whole Agreement

 Both sides intend the _Proposal_ and these terms as the final, complete, and only expression of their terms about _Developer_ open software development work.
+However, these terms do not replace or preclude any nondisclosure agreement.

 ### <a id="Enforcement"></a>Enforcement